HelloooAndroid/EncryptionInKotlin/README.md

 # Encryption
+encryption is the process of encoding information.
+This process converts the original representation of the information, known as plaintext, into an alternative form known as ciphertext.
+Only authorized parties can decipher a ciphertext back to plaintext and access the original information.

-You can store secrets in Preferences after encrypting them.
+You can store data in Databse or Preferences after encrypting them.
 But what about the keys used to encrypt the data?
 A general rule is you should not use any hardcoded keys because a hacker can easily decompile your code and obtain the key, thereby rendering the encryption useless.
 You need a key management framework, and that’s what the Android KeyStore API is designed for.

 KeyStore provides two functions:
-1) Randomly generates keys; and
+1) Randomly generates keys and
 2) Securely stores the keys

 With these, storing secrets becomes easy.
 All you have to do is: